-The mass of an integral ISOFIX Child Restraint System ( Size Child Restraint System included) combined with the mass of the largest child intended to use the Child Restraint System shall not exceed 33 kg.
-This mass limit is also applicable for "Specific vehicle ISOFIX" Child Restraint Systems.
+The mass of an integral ISOFIX Child Restraint System (@-Size Child Restraint System included) combined with the mass of the largest child intended to use the Child Restraint System shall not exceed 33kg.

 6.3.3.
 ISOFIX Attachments

 6.3.3.1.
 Type